tabarra/txAdmin/docs/dev_notes.md

     - thread perf chart:
         - [ ] color should change correctly at the min interval marker point
     - full perf chart:
+        - [ ] use semi-transparent arrows on the sides to indicate there is more to pan to
         - [ ] don't clear canvas on render, use d3 joins
         - [ ] swr disable revalidateOnFocus and use interval
             - or some kind of push from the dashboard room event